ct1/guides/production_postgresql.md

 # exit postgres
 exit
 ```
-Ensure this settings match the database settings on your django project
+Ensure these settings match the database settings on your django project

 ### 3. Create superuser